 By Brandon Sloan Sales and Marketing Director

 We get it.
 Overhauling your website, the heart of your brand’s online presence, can seem pretty daunting.
 From rewriting content to choosing the right web developer to making sure the design matches your brand - it can be difficult to know where to start.
 That’s why we’re here to guide you through the process so that you understand what your role is in all of this.
-To help with that, we’ve created our own manual to web design that will help guide you during the exciting journey of improving your online marketing.
+To help with that, we’ve created our own manual for web design that will help guide you during the exciting journey of improving your online marketing.
 Let’s get started!

 1. Assess the Situation